josecelano/ddd-aggregates-and-zombies/README.md

 ## TODO

- * A zombie can't be added outside the world.
- * A zombie can't be from a outside world position.
+ * `getZombie` can't be used with an outside world coordinate.
- * Refactor getZombie? getCellContent and class EmptyCell?.
+ * Refactor: getZombie -> getCellContent and class EmptyCell?.
 Cell could be empty or contain a zombie.
+ * Refactor: extract grid (matrix) from world